 PCR amplification of partial sequence of the 16S ribosomal RNA gene, partial sequence

 The Genomic DNA of bacteria from tissues was extracted and PCR amplification was done for 16SrRNA.
-The fD1 and rP2 primers were used for the amplification of 16SrRNA gene

-The similar sequences were selected gene database of GenBank and both bacteria were identified from the most similar sequences.
+The fD1 and rP2 primers were used for the amplification of 16SrRNA gene.The similar sequences were selected gene database of GenBank and both bacteria were identified from the most similar sequences.
 The homologous sequences retrieved from GenBank were used for the construction of phylogenetic tree using neighbour joining method.

 Results: